jimhopp-lookout/testlab/README.md

     |  PROVISIONERS: Resolv/AptCacherNG/Apt/Shell  |
     +----------------------------------------------+

-We can easily revert it back to a full container if we want to make changes to it:
+We can easily revert it back to a full container if we want to make "permanent" changes to it:

     $ tl container up -n server-www-1

 We can even recycle it while it is in a cloned state:

     $ tl container recycle -n server-www-1

+We can run setup against a clone as well (note: running `build`, calls `up`, which would revert us back to a non-cloned container and we would not want this to happen):

+    $ tl container setup -n server-www-1

 ## Network Routes